Metron-Project/metron/user_collection/README.md

 2. Add professional grades for slabbed books
 3. Use notes to track appreciation or market changes
 4. Review statistics regularly to see total value

+**Completing Series Runs:**
+1. Visit `/collection/missing/` to see incomplete series
+2. Sort by completion percentage to find nearly-complete runs
+3. Click "View Missing" on a series you want to complete
+4. Note the specific issue numbers and cover dates
+5. Search for these issues at comic shops or online
+6. Add new acquisitions to your collection
+7. Return to Missing Issues to see updated progress

 ---